omari-kd/Environmental-Impact-on-Food-Production/README.md

 - Finnigan, T. (2011).
 The nutritional properties of mycoprotein are essential for meat alternative development.
 ScienceDirect.
 Retrieved from https://www.sciencedirect.com/science/article/abs/pii/S0308814624031868#:~:text=The%20nutritional%20properties%20of%20mycoprotein%20are%20essential,the%20structure%20of%20meat%20myofibers%20(Finnigan%2C%202011).
 - Learn About Ag. (n.d.).
 Alternative protein sources.
 Retrieved from https://learnaboutag.org/matrix/lesson/print/709/
 - FoodNavigator.
 (2024, January 17).
 Diversified protein sourcing and the path to mainstream adoption.
 Retrieved from https://www.foodnavigator.com/Article/2024/01/17/diversified-protein-sourcing-and-the-path-to-mainstream-adoption/#:~:text=Alternative%20sources%20of%20protein%20emerging,as%20animal%20and%20plant%20proteins.
+- Humane World.
+(2019, March 22).
+Eight reasons to eat plant-based and save water this World Water Day.
+Retrieved from https://www.humaneworld.org/en/news/eight-reasons-eat-plant-based-and-save-water-world-water-day-2019#:~:text=Farming%20(animal%20and%20plant)%20accounts%20for%20about,and%20growing%20crops%20to%20feed%20to%20animals.&text=Studies%20show%20that%20a%20healthy%20meat%2Dfree%20diet,our%20water%20footprint%20by%20up%20to%2055%.
+- Nussli118. (n.d.).
+Plant-based diets: A key to water conservation.
+Retrieved from https://nussli118.com/blogs/the-nussli118-blog-for-healthy-living/plant-based-diets-a-key-to-water-conservation#:~:text=Shifting%20towards%20a%20plant%2Dbased%20diet%20helps%20alleviate,and%20ensure%20adequate%20supplies%20for%20future%20generations.
+- Good Food Institute. (n.d.).
+Plant-based.
+Retrieved from https://gfi.org/plant-based/
+- Leroy Seafood.
+(2021).
+Freshwater use.
+Retrieved from https://www.leroyseafood.com/en/sustainability/sustainability-library-2021/kpi/kpi-freshwater/#:~:text=Freshwater%20is%20a%20major%20resource%20in%20fish,a%20long%20term%20perspective%20freshwater%20availability%20for.